UNO-IST-Support/IST-Printer_for_Linux/README.md

 # Adding the ISTPrinter on a Linux Machine
-Note: This was written for Ubuntu 18 with GUI.
+Note: This was written for Ubuntu 18 and 20 with GUI.
 Your install may vary if using a different Linux or command line only.
 YOU MUST BE INSIDE THE BUILDING ON AN ETHERNET CONNECTION OR ON THE VPN WHEN USING WIFI OR FROM OFF CAMPUS FOR THIS TO WORK

 ### Option One - Script install